 Traditional Corner Set

 The second option is a two-piece set, where the base will be installed first, and the cap will be installed after all planks have been installed.
-Traditional style trims are meant to make the installation of the entire system easier, giving more leeway on the ¼” requirement of movement for planks.
+Traditional style trims offer a classic appearance while allowing greater flexibility in installation accuracy.
 The Traditional Corner Set can be used for inside and outside corners.

 Corners that aren't 90°

-For corners that aren’t exactly 90°, there are a few options.
-The simplest way to address this corner is by using two single-piece J-tracks back to back.
-This naturally creates a reveal and doesn’t deviate from the standard method of installing trims and planks.
+The simplest approach is to use two single-piece J-tracks placed back-to-back.
+This method naturally creates a reveal and aligns with the standard process for installing trims and planks.

 Windows, Doors and Other Penetrations